This website uses cookies to help you make the most of your visit.

 Standards met

 The pharmacy effectively identifies and manages the risks associated with its services to make sure people receive appropriate care.
-It is responsive to feedback and it uses this to make improvements.
+It uses regular audits and risk assessments to help make changes or improvements to the services and the way the pharmacy operates.
+It is responsive to feedback, and it uses this to make improvements.
 Members of the pharmacy team follow written procedures to make sure they work safely.
-They record their mistakes so that they can learn from them, and they make changes to stop the same sort of mistakes from happening again.
+They record their mistakes so that they can learn from them.
+And they make changes to stop the same sort of mistakes from happening again.
+There are safeguarding procedures in place and the team knows its responsibilities in keeping vulnerable people safe.

 Principle 2.
 Staff